 The most common vaccination is the flu jab, which is available every year to protect those most at risk of flu and any further complications.
 It is free for anybody over the age of 18 who is at risk, and for everybody over the age of 65.

-Having the flu jab is the best way of fighting off the extreme cases of the flu, as the NHS explain:
+Having the flu jab is the best way of fighting off the extreme cases of the flu, as the NHS explains:

 Studies have shown that the flu jab will help prevent you getting the flu.
 It won't stop all flu viruses and the level of protection may vary, so it's not a 100% guarantee that you'll be flu-free, but if you do get flu after vaccination it's likely to be milder and shorter-lived than it would otherwise have been.

 Another important vaccination for those over the age of 65 is the pneumococcal (PPV) vaccine, which protects against serious and potentially fatal pneumococcal infections.
-The good thing about this jab is that you will only require a single vaccination, as it will protect you for life.
+The good thing about this jab is that most people will only require a single vaccination, as it will protect you for life.

-People with a long-term health condition may need just a single one-off pneumococcal vaccination or five-yearly vaccination, depending on their underlying health problem.
+People with a long-term health condition may need just a one-off pneumococcal vaccination or five-yearly vaccinations, depending on their underlying health problem.

 The shingles vaccination is available all year round and you can still have it even if you have had the condition in the past.
 Research has shown that the vaccine should protect you for at least five years.
 The shingles vaccine is not available on the NHS if you are aged 80 or over.

 Older people should stay out of the sun at peak times on hot days.
-Try to remain in the shade or stay inside, especially during the hours of 11am and 3pm when the sun’s rays are at their strongest.
-You should also ensure that your home isn’t too hot.
-Consider:
+Try to remain in the shade or stay inside, especially between the hours of 11am and 3pm when the sun's rays are at their strongest.
+You should also ensure that your home isn't too hot.
+Consider the following:

-- Closing curtains and blinds to keep the direct sunlight out.
+- Close curtains and blinds to keep the direct sunlight out.

 - Have a cold bath/shower.